wakr/in_ds_2017/docs/index.md

 - Make a machine learning model which predicts apartment prices based on crime counts
-- Make other machine learning models which benefits different kinds of owners: apartment owners, car owners, entrepreneurs, parents who can decide what school to choose for their children
+- Make other machine learning models which benefits different kinds of owners: apartment owners, car owners, entrepreneurs, parents who can decide which school to choose for their children

 Instead of now helping isolation of owners & the poor, we want to tell you something qualitative about reasons of these data analysis results.